norman-tom/pyromb/README.md

 If installing for the QGIS Runoff Model plugin, install the library through QGIS python consol to ensure it is installed in your QGIS python path.

 ## Setting Up A Catchment
 GR uses four shapefiles to provide the necessary information to build the RORB and WBNM vector.
-These include:
+These are detailed below, note the attributes that must be present in the shapefile so that GR has can build the control files.
+The easiest way to ensure the necessary attributes are present is to use the example shapefiles in the data folder.
 ### Reaches:
 Reaches are the river connection between basins and confluences.
 These are a line geometry type.
 **Attributes**: